Dynamical friction: Star clusters

 The effect of dynamical friction explains why the most massive stars of SCs tend to be found near the center of star cluster.
 This concentration of more massive stars in the cluster's cores tend to favor collisions between stars, which may trigger the runaway collision mechanism to form intermediate mass black holes.
+Globular clusters orbiting through the stellar field of a galaxy experience dynamic friction.
+This drag force causes the cluster to lose energy and spiral in toward the galactic center.

 Photons

 Fritz Zwicky proposed in 1929 that a gravitational drag effect on photons could be used to explain cosmological redshift as a form of tired light.
 However, his analysis had a mathematical error, and his approximation to the magnitude of the effect should actually have been zero, as pointed out in the same year by Arthur Stanley Eddington.
 Zwicky promptly acknowledged the correction, although he continued to hope that a full treatment would be able to show the effect.

 It is now known that the effect of dynamical friction on photons or other particles moving at relativistic speeds is negligible, since the magnitude of the drag is inversely proportional to the square of velocity.
-Cosmological redshift is conventionally understood to be a consequence of the metric expansion of space.
+Cosmological redshift is conventionally understood to be a consequence of the expansion of the universe.